 I picked up these black Grand Cherokee seats at the salvage yard.
 I washed them with soap and water a few times, and then used a strong vinyl cleaning foam to freshen them up before putting them in my Jeep.
 Because the donor vehicle is the same year as my Jeep (1997), I knew the materials would match for wear and color.
-The seat on the left has been cleaned and it looks and feels like new.

 And here is the reason I needed the new seats: My driver's seat frame broke at one of the front mounting bolts.
 The back of the frame was also cracked and separating under the cloth.
 The result was a very unsafe sway for the driver when turning corners or changing speeds.
 These seats are a good and cheap upgrade, and I enjoy the added support.
 They do sit about an inch higher than the stock seats.